Cavs Get statement Win Over Celtics In Showdown Of NBAs Best - UrduPoint

 French star Victor Wembanyama had a triple double with 34 points, 13 rebounds and 11 assists to spark the San Antonio Spurs to a 127-125 victory at Sacramento.

-Also with a triple double was three-time NBA Most Valuable Player Nikola Jokic, who produced 28 points, 14 rebounds and 11 assists in a losing cause as James Harden had 30 points, 11 assists and nine rebounds to lead the Los Angeles Clippers over visiting Denver 126-122.

-At Salt Lake City, Anthony Davis had 33 points and 11 rebounds while LeBron James added 27 points and 14 assists to lead the Los Angeles Lakers over Utah 105-104.
+At Salt Lake City, Anthony Davis had 33 points and 11 rebounds while LeBron James added 27 points and 14 assists to lead the Los Angeles Lakers to a 105-104 triumph over the Utah Jazz.

-Luka Doncic, back after missing five games with a wrist injury, had game highs of 36 points, 13 assists and seven rebounds to lead Dallas to a 137-131 victory at Portland.
+Luka Doncic returned after missing five games for Dallas with a wrist injury with game highs of 36 points, 13 assists and seven rebounds to lead the Mavericks to a 137-131 victory at Portland.

-The Mavericks won without Kyrie Irving (sore shoulder) and Klay Thompson (left foot injury).
+The Mavs were without Kyrie Irving due to a sore shoulder and Klay Thompson with a left foot injury.

 Orlando's win streak stretched to six games as Franz Wagner scored 20 points, grabbed nine rebounds and passed off eight assists to power the Magic (15-7) over host Brooklyn 100-92.